MiernickiElijah/MiernickiElijah/README.md

 I am an adaptable individual with strong technical aptitude and problem solving skills fixated on learning and growing.

-😍 What i like to do:
-+ I love playing video games (Skyrim + Call of Duty:Warzone + AC + FallOut...many more!)
-+ D&D (currently DMing a game that has been going on for over 4 years!)
-+ Listening to Audiobooks while working and driving
-+ Lifting weights!

 💡 Goals for 2022:
 + Find fun projects to code on!
 + Get hired as a Developer and or Analyst
 + Go on a vacation with my wife! 😊

 ⚡ Relevant Achievements:
 + Father and Husband...
 Whoooo!